 Diet / Feeding

 They primarily feed on nectar taken from a variety of brightly colored, scented small flowers of trees, herbs, shrubs and epiphytes - visiting up to 1,500 flowers on an average day.

 They favor flowers with the highest sucrose concentrations 15 to 30 percent - their favorite feeding plant being the Solandra grandiflora (Cup of Gold Vine, Chalice Vine).

-They seek out, and aggressively protect, those areas containing flowers with high energy nectar.
-They use their long, extendible, straw-like tongues to retrieve the nectar while hovering with their tails cocked upward as they are licking at the nectar up to 13 times per second.
-Sometimes they may be seen hanging on the flower while feeding.
-They spend most of the day feeding as they have to eat half their total body mass and drink 8 times their total body mass in water each day to support their extremely high metabolism.
+These hummingbirds seek out, and aggressively protect, their favorite feeding areas.
+They use their long tongues to retrieve the sweet nectar while hovering with their tails cocked upward as they lick at the nectar up to 13 times per second.
+At times, they are observed hanging on the flower while feeding.
+They spend most of the day feeding as they have to eat half their total body mass and drink eight times their total body mass in water each day to support their high metabolism.